ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 With each block generation cycle, only a small subset of nodes should generate the next block.
 In order to assure this, some of the fixed signatures are chosen in a pseudo-random manner.
 This information does not need to be communicated to the network, because it is calculated using a predetermined formula from existing information in the blockchain history, upon which all nodes already agree.

-The election process uses these pieces of information:
+The election process uses the following information:
 * Time (in seconds) since the previous block was generated.
 * List of all signatures from the 6th last block (not counting the block being generated)

 This process yields the same result on all nodes which have a valid blockchain, therefore the choice does not need to be communicated or agreed upon.
-In some rare cases where slight differences would cause another result (e.g.: edge cases due to minute clock differences), an invalid elected node will be determined, but the node will disregard its own generated block and accept one from the network, if it has sufficient signatures from other DLT nodes.
+In some rare cases where slight differences would cause another result (e.g.: edge cases due to minute clock differences), an invalid elected node will be determined, but the node will disregard its own generated block and accept the one from the network, if it has sufficient signatures from other DLT nodes.

-In the cases where a node incorrectly determines itself to be the elected node signer, the other nodes will reject this block and sign the valid one.
+In cases where a node incorrectly determines itself to be the elected node signer, the other nodes will reject this block and sign the valid one.
 Sometimes it will happen that a node will go offline shortly before it is chosen to generate a block.
 The network will detect this when a block isn't generated in some determined period of time and will elect a different node to do so.
 This will only cause a slight delay before the next block is accepted.

 #### Data Put Into the New Block